retainful/site/content/blog/how-to-write-abandoned-cart-emails-in-woocommerce.md

 ![Poppin](../images/How-to-write-abandoned-cart-emails-for-your-WooCommerce-store/d0bee3ef-b56b-4f8a-a56e-69a98d310756.jpeg)

+**What this abandoned cart email does right:**

-I guess ‘Poppin’ is pretty obsessed to offer excellent customer support.
+- ‘Poppin’ is pretty obsessed to offer excellent customer support.
 Look how casual they write the support column in their cart email.
-Also, the support details they share shouldn’t be missed reading- it includes the support number, support availability (work timing), and email address to send feedback.
+- Also, the support details they share - it includes the support number, support availability (work timing), and email address to send feedback.

 Complete.
 Isn’t it?